Our diabetes educator says it can, but it takes some thought -- and action.

 In the past decade, the number of children in the United States with type 2 diabetes—previously known as adult-onset diabetes—increased more than 20 percent.
 The major reason for this dramatic rise is, unfortunately, no mystery.

-"Childhood obesity is rampant, and that is one important risk factor," says Pat Trymbiski, director of Diabetes Education at Doylestown Hospital.
+"Childhood obesity is rampant, and that is one important risk factor," says Pat Trymbiski, director of Doylestown Health’s Diabetes Services and Outpatient Nutrition Services.
 "When you add a family history of diabetes, even gestational diabetes in the mother, the risk of a child developing type 2 diabetes is overwhelming."

 Researchers have found that type 2 diabetes may progress more rapidly in children than in adults, with consequences of the disease appearing at an alarmingly young age.
 In one study of children just four years after diagnosis, 33 percent had high blood pressure, 17 percent showed early signs of kidney damage, and 13 percent had early signs of eye disease.